huggingface/blog/text-to-webapp.md

 ## Initializing the project

-First we need to setup a new Node project (you can clone [this template](https://github.com/jbilcke-hf/template-node-express/generate) if you want to).
+First, we need to setup a new Node project (you can clone [this template](https://github.com/jbilcke-hf/template-node-express/generate) if you want to).

 ```html
 git clone https://github.com/jbilcke-hf/template-node-express tutorial